ben174/hsts-cookie/README.md

 }
 ```

+I determine whether the requests were redirected by the browser, and create a bit
+array with that information.

 | Requested URL                | Was Redirected | Bit |
 | ---------------------------- | -------------- | --- |
 | http://w00.bugben.com/a.gif  | **True**       | 1   |